livingstonlarus/livingstonlarus.github.io/otobotto/paper/1-introduction.md

 ### 1.2 Enterprise Focus and Compliance

 Ōtobotto is specifically tailored for complex enterprise software environments where traditional approaches struggle with scale and complexity.
-The system provides robust support for diverse legacy and modern technology stacks, and it **integrates with enterprise development tooling and workflows** (including but not limited to GitHub/GitLab, CI/CD pipelines such as Jenkins or CircleCI, and issue trackers like Jira or Azure DevOps).
+The system provides robust support for diverse legacy and modern technology stacks, and it **integrates with enterprise development tooling and workflows**.
+This includes, but is certainly not limited to, version control systems (such as GitHub, GitLab, Bitbucket), CI/CD pipelines (such as Jenkins, CircleCI, GitHub Actions, GitLab CI), and issue tracking platforms (such as Jira, Azure DevOps, Linear, Asana).
 Compliance with industry-specific regulations is built into the core architecture – for instance, domain expert agents (Section 4.2) can enforce standards for healthcare (HIPAA), finance (PCI-DSS), and many other regulated sectors as part of their role.

-By design, Ōtobotto emphasizes **vendor independence** and portability: it is model-agnostic and can incorporate different AI models (from providers such as OpenAI, Anthropic, Google, or open-source alternatives like Llama, Mistral, and others) ensuring organizations are not locked into a single provider.
+By design, Ōtobotto emphasizes **vendor independence** and portability: it is model-agnostic and can incorporate different AI models from a wide range of providers.
+These may include, but are certainly not limited to, commercial providers (such as OpenAI, Anthropic, Google, Microsoft, Meta, Cohere) or open-source alternatives (such as Llama, Mistral, Falcon, Gemma, and many others that continue to emerge in this rapidly evolving field).
+This approach ensures organizations are not locked into a single provider.
 All data and knowledge are stored in open formats and repositories, so that human developers can inspect, audit, or even take over the project if needed without being tied to a proprietary system.
 These features are critical for enterprise adoption, as they reduce the barriers to integrating an AI swarm into existing development processes, and address common concerns around security, compliance, and maintainability of AI-generated code.